 He was, of course, honoring the Emancipation Proclamation that made slavery illegal throughout the Confederate States of America on Jan.
 1, 1863, 100 days after it was signed by President Abraham Lincoln.

-Although the Civil War would rage for two more years, it now became a fight for freedom, as only a Union victory would ensure the end of forced labor for blacks in the South.
+Although the Civil War would rage for two more years, it now became a fight for freedom, as only a Union victory would ensure the end of forced labor for black people in the South.
 However, it wasn’t until the 13th Amendment to the U.S. Constitution was ratified in 1865 that slavery and involuntary servitude were abolished across the entire nation, releasing from bondage some 4 million African Americans.

 When a signed original copy of the “Second Declaration of Independence” was given on long-term loan in 2017 to the Smithsonian National Museum of African American History and Culture (NMAAHC) in Washington, D.C., curators asked National Institute of Standards and Technology (NIST) engineers to craft a special encasement for the cherished document.
 The high-tech case is similar in design to ones that NIST previously fabricated and installed for five other historical icons (see their stories in this section of the NIST Time Capsule), as well as for a preliminary draft of the Emancipation Proclamation exhibited at the New York State Library in Albany, New York.